FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Further Ablation Studies

 \subsection{Effect of Exposure-Aware FGDF}

 FGDF was originally introduced in FMA-Net~\cite{Youk_2024_CVPR} to perform motion-aware filtering along optical-flow trajectories.
-In FMA-Net++, we enhance FGDF by conditioning the filtering weights on exposure-aware features (Sec.~\ref{sec:fgdf}).
-To verify that this extension preserves its motion-aware advantage, we compare the exposure-aware FGDF with the conventional dynamic filtering (CDF)~\cite{jia2016dynamic} on REDS4-ME-$5\!:\!5$.
-As shown in Table~\ref{tab:supp_fgdf}, the exposure-aware FGDF maintains a clear and significant performance advantage over CDF across all motion magnitudes.
-This result confirms that our exposure-aware conditioning effectively strengthens the underlying motion-aware degradation modeling, especially in challenging high-motion, long-exposure scenarios.
+In FMA-Net++, we enhance FGDF by explicitly conditioning the filtering weights on the exposure-aware features $\bm{u}$ (Sec.~\ref{sec:arch} of the main paper).
+To validate the contribution of this exposure conditioning, we compare three variations of degradation modeling on the severely blurred REDS4-ME-$5\!:\!5$ test set: (1) conventional dynamic filtering (CDF)~\cite{jia2016dynamic}, (2) pure FGDF~\cite{Youk_2024_CVPR} (without ETM guidance), and (3) our full exposure-aware FGDF.

+As shown in Table~\ref{tab:supp_fgdf}, while transitioning from CDF to pure FGDF improves degradation modeling by tracking motion trajectories, incorporating the exposure-aware guidance yields a further performance leap across all motion magnitudes.
+This confirms that our exposure-aware conditioning effectively strengthens the underlying motion-aware modeling, providing accurate degradation kernels even in challenging high-motion scenarios.